drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		@DiscComGeom.
 	] <triangulation_def>

+	This is a somewhat technical but precise definition.
+The most imortant point in @triangulation_def is that it is a _maximal_ set of noncrossing egdes which for us means that we will not have any other shapes than triangles int this structure.

 	#subpar.grid(
-		figure(image("images/triangulation1.png", width: 50%), caption: [
+		figure(image("images/triangulation1.png", width: 80%), caption: [
 		]), <a>,

-		figure(image("images/triangulation2.png", width: 50%), caption: [
+		figure(image("images/triangulation2.png", width: 80%), caption: [
 		]), <b>,

-		columns: (auto, auto),
+		figure(image("images/triangulation3.png", width: 80%), caption: [
+		]), <c>,

+		columns: (1fr, 1fr, 1fr),
-		caption: [Examples of two traingulations on the same set of points.
+		caption: [Examples of two traingulations (a) (b) on the same set of points.
-		          Triangulations are not unique!],
+		          In (c) an illustration of a non maximal set of edges.
+		],
 		align: bottom,
 		label: <triangulations>,
 	)

-	A fact about triangulations is that we know how many triangles our triangulation will contains only given a set of points.
-This will be usefull when we will be storing triangles as we will allways know the number that will be created.
-For our purposes the convex hull is a boundary enclosing our triangulation will allways be known in algorithms in the following chapters.
+	A useful fact about triangulations is that we can know how many triangles our triangulation will contain if given a set of points and its convex hull.
+For our purposes the convex hull will allways be a set which will covering a set of points, in our case the points in our triangulation.
+	This will be usefull when we will be storing triangles as we will allways know the number of triangles that will be created.

 	#theorem[
-		@CGAlgoApp Let $P$ be a set of $n$ points in the plane, not all collinear, and let $k$ denote the number of points in $P$ that lie on the boundary of the convex hull of $P$.
+		Let $P$ be a set of $n$ points in the plane, not all collinear, and let $k$ denote the number of points in $P$ that lie on the boundary of the convex hull of $P$.
 Then any triangulation of $P$ has $2n − 2 − k$ triangles and $3n − 3 − k$ edges.
+		@CGAlgoApp
 	]

-	A key feature of all of the Delaunay triangulation theorems we will be considering is that no three points from the set of points $P$ which will make up our triangulation will lie on a shared line.
+	A key feature of all of the Delaunay triangulation theorems we will be considering that no three points from the set of points $P$ which will make up our triangulation will lie on a line and alse that no 4 points like on a circle.
+Motivation for this defintion will become more apparent in @emptyCirclyProp_thrm and following. @genpos_def lets us imagine that our points are distributed randomly enough so that our algorithms will work with no degeneracies appearing.
 	This leads us to the following definition.

 	#definition[
 		A set of points $P$ is in _general position_ if no 3 points in $P$